The Musk-Zuckerberg meeting will take place: "The proceeds will go to charity" - Breaking Latest News

 To those who have them asked “what would be the purpose of this meeting” and if perhaps it is only “to push you to train”, Musk replied that “it is a more civilized form of war”, recalling that “men love war”.

-From Zuckerberg, at least for now, there is no response on any of his social channels, except for a post on Threads that tells of his wife Priscilla’s perplexity about the idea of installing an octagon-shaped ring in the garden: “I had been working on that lawn for two years”, she would have written to him on WhatsApp where she had seen the structure.
+From Zuckerberg, at least for now, there is no response on any of his social channels, except for a post on Threads that tells the wife’s perplexity Priscilla for the idea of installing an octagon-shaped ring in the garden: “I had been working on that lawn for two years”, she would have written to him on WhatsApp where she had seen the structure.

 Zuck v Musk fight will be live-streamed on ??.